-Welcome to Pete’s Tavern, America’s oldest continuously operating bar and restaurant, located in beautiful Gramercy Park on East 18th street and Irving Place.
+Welcome to Pete’s Tavern, NYC's oldest continuously operating restaurant and bar, located in beautiful Gramercy Park on East 18th street and Irving Place.
 We would like to take you back on a tour through time and show you how ‘Pete’s’ has changed throughout the decades, yet still remains one of New York City’s great cultural landmarks.
 The building, built in 1851, originally housed the Portman Hotel where downstairs on the main floor a “grocery and grog store” was the first drinking establishment, founded in 1864.

 In 1899, it was bought by Tom and John Healy, and became “Healy’s Café”.
 Then, in 1922, it was sold to Peter D’Belles and thus the name ‘Pete’s Tavern’ has remained forever since.
 The forty-foot rosewood bar, decorated back bar, tin ceiling and tile floor are all original fixtures, which have been in place since 1864.
 The booths in the bar room and the cabinets above them have also been in place since the restaurant was founded.